jdgrogan338/Personal-Lines-Functions/docs/3_amount_of_insurance_factors.md

 ### Deductibles by amount of insurance factors:
-Assuming that the deductible applies, then we the limited expected loss at L less the limited expected loss at D.  This looks like the following:
+Assuming that the deductible applies, then the loss we expect is the limited expected loss at L less the limited expected loss at D.  This looks like the following:

 <div align="center"><img src="https://latex.codecogs.com/svg.image?(e^{(F_{0}S(1-e^{-L/S}))}-1)-(e^{(F_{0}S(1-e^{-D/S}))}-1)"  /></div>